BradLucky/dev-notes/README.md

 In [6]: mine.output()
 Out[6]: 1
 ```
-See this gist on [How to user autoreload](https://gist.github.com/jbwhit/38c1035c48cdb1714fc8d47fa163bfae) for more details.
+See this gist on [How to use autoreload](https://gist.github.com/jbwhit/38c1035c48cdb1714fc8d47fa163bfae) for more details.

 ## Lambda Cheat Sheet
 Lambda functions do not require a `return` statement, but they are also anonymous, so you will usually want to assign them to a variable so you can refer to them later.